-Temperature: Clivia likes average home temperatures except during its dormant period when it needs temperatures in the 50s F. To produce flower buds.
+Temperature: Clivia likes average home temperatures except during its dormant period when it needs cool temperatures around 50 degrees Fahrenheit to produce flower buds.
+Clivia enjoy summering outdoors.

 Additional Tips: Clivia can get top heavy when in flower, so be sure to use a heavy pot.
 They like to be pot bound, but repot when you see the roots pushing out the top of the pot.

 The Peace lily is a great houseplant for the houseplant challenged so it's become a popular as a housewarming gift.
 The glossy, dark green leaves are offset by white spathes or bracts that enclosing the tiny flower clusters and look almost like variegated leaves.